MHH-RCUG/haybaler/README.md

 - Create Heattrees for RPMM and bacteria_per_human_cell files
 - for more information about heat trees: https://github.com/grunwaldlab/metacoder
 - needs R installation
-- Needs Metacoder package installed (may cause trouble when installing, so install before haybaler)
+- Needs Metacoder package installed (may cause trouble when installing, so install before running haybaler, see above)
 - exclude mouse, human and mito
 - one heattree for the sums of all samples
 - one heattree for each sample with the sums as "background"